Board of Trustees

 Whilst working in international development, Tanya saw first-hand the impact the environment has on people’s daily lives, particularly in communities which are less resilient to environmental pressures.
 Fusing her passion for, and experience of, human development and the environment, Tanya joined WWF-UK in January 2017 as its first female Chief Executive; its sixth since 1961.

 Tanya is married and has a teenage son.
-She lives in North London and is a trustee of the Disasters Emergency Committee.
+She lives in North London and in addition to her trusteeship of the Disasters Emergency Committee, is a trustee of the Circular Bioeconomy Alliance.
+In 2022, Tanya received a CBE for services to Wildlife and to the Environment.

 Read more arrow